arcadexyz/pawnfi-contracts/docs/FlashRollover.md

 Implementation of a loan rollover/refinance using [AAVE Flash Loans]([AAVE Flash Loan](https://docs.aave.com/faq/flash-loans).

-Borrowers with a currently opne loan can collect a signature from their lender on new loan terms off-chain, then provide the desired new terms to the rollover contract.
+Borrowers with a currently open loan can collect a signature from their lender on new loan terms off-chain, then provide the desired new terms to the rollover contract.
 The contract will execute a flash loan to pay back their currently open loan, originate a new loan, then use the proceeds from the new loan to repay the flash loan.
 Borrowers are responsible for paying the difference between any new loan and the owed flash